Eszenn/Webfishing-Manual-APWorld/README.md

 ## Locations
 The following are all locations that must be checked:
 - Catching a fish (one location for each quality, so 6 locations per fish)
-- Completing quests (Unending quests excluded)
+- Completing quests (Endless quests excluded)

 ## Items
 The following are all items that may be received: